emmysteven/mysite/content/blog/vibe-coding-developers.md

 caption = 'Vibe Coding - The End of Developers'
 +++

-There’s a new trend sweeping through the tech space—and it’s called Vibe Coding.
+There’s a new trend sweeping through the tech space, and it’s called Vibe Coding.

 What is it, exactly?
 Well, it’s the idea that developers (especially new ones) can now just “vibe” with artificial intelligence.
 You simply give it a prompt, let it do the heavy lifting, and sit back while it builds the code for you.